lucified/ecs-upd8r/README.md

 # Configuration

-Reas options from a `ecs-updater.json` file.
+Reads options from a `ecs-updater.json` file in the current working directory.
 Following options are available:

 - `REGION`: AWS region.
 Defaults to `eu-west-1`.
 - `CLUSTER`: AWS cluster name, for example `default`.